valoroso-dev/BikPlayer/README.md

 # BikPlayer
-BikPlayer is a cross-platform media player, provide perfect performance both in Android and iOS platform, support hardware decoding using with MediaCodec (Android) /VideoToolbox(iOS), help to achieve perfect performance in varieties of hardware include mobile phones and STBs.
+BikPlayer is a cross-platform media player, provide perfect performance both in Android and iOS platform, support hardware decoding using MediaCodec (Android) /VideoToolbox(iOS), help to achieve perfect performance in varieties of hardware include mobile phones and STBs.
 BikPlayer support big range of media file formats, include almost all existing audio and video formats; As alternative option, BikPlayer support replaceable back-end players, include native player or Exo, or BikPlayer to adapt different application scenarios.
-One big improvement in BikPlayer is quick-to-play supporting which can help user experience improvement; In lab testing, BikPlayer can be nearly two-times faster compared with other traditional player.
+One big improvement in BikPlayer is quick-to-play supporting; In lab testing, BikPlayer is nearly two-times faster compared with other traditional player.
 You can experience quick-to-play, media file formats support by the demo APK provided later, and check how to integrate it with your own product.

 ### Features